N O M E N C L A T U R E

 is a term that means not reversible.

-Acts or procedures that are irreversible include, but are not limited to, the
+Ref: Acts or procedures that are irreversible include, but are not limited to,

-results of intra-oral use of any laser for any purpose, including all or part
+the results of intra-oral use of any laser for any purpose.

-Ref: Acts or procedures that are irreversible include, but are not limited to, the results of intra-oral use of any laser for any purpose, including all or part of the whitening process.
+Ref: Acts or procedures that are irreversible include, but are not limited to, the results of intra-oral use of any laser for any purpose.
 Rule 114.1.

 SOURCE: The provisions of this §104.1 adopted to be effective March 1, 1996, 21 TexReg 1422; amended to be effective April 19, 1998, 23 TexReg 3830; amended to be effective June 28, 1998, 23 TexReg 6440; amended to be effective November 30, 1999, 24 TexReg 10539; amended to be effective April 16, 2000, 25 TexReg 3250; amended to be effective July 1, 2002, 27 TexReg 5782; amended to be effective September 21, 2004, 29 TexReg 9004; amended to be effective February 25, 2007, 32 TexReg 627; amended to be effective December 24, 2007, 32 TexReg 9628; amended to be effective August 7, 2008, 33 TexReg 6132; amended to be effective February 2, 2010, 35 TexReg 630

 Grandfather, “Grandmother” Clause: The term Grandfather or Grandmother Clause is a predicate created as an exemption based on circumstances previously existing.